 Wow, we clearly saved loads of cash by installing the flooring ourselves, but the costs of the actual materials really weren’t that bad either.
 Considering that we now have eco-friendly SOLID hardwood flooring in our office, we know we now have many more years of floor life than if we were to have installed an engineered floor instead.

-The new floor looks great and the office is feeling refreshed and ready for a whole new level of business and pleasure!
+The new wood floors looks great and the office is feeling refreshed and ready for a whole new level of business and pleasure!
 Here are the photos after completion:

 NOTABLE FACT: Our actual waste factor

 Note that we purchased 881.4 sq ft of flooring for this project.
 In actuality, the total square footage of the room was 866 sq ft.
 Typically, most hardwood flooring suppliers recommend purchasing 5-15% more materials than anticipated to account for defective materials and waste created by trimming down individual boards or human error.
 Somehow, our installation worked out almost perfectly and despite trimming down a few boards and discarding 4 defective ones we used up all the materials.
 As such, our waste factor worked out to be an impressive 1.8%!

 Ok, but that’s not all.
 If it isn’t painfully obvious by now that installing an Easiklip solid hardwood floor is a no-brainer decision for almost any project, we wanted to shed even more light on how you can cut costs during your own hardwood installation.

 BONUS: 13 Ways You Can Reduce the Cost of Your Hardwood Flooring Installation

 - Don’t install on a diagonal.
 This increases waste materials as you have to cut oddly shaped pieces off boards when finishing rows that you won’t likely be able to use to start the next row.